JeffKnowlesJr/jeff-content/README.md

    - Review the build settings (should automatically detect Next.js)
    - Confirm and deploy

-3. **Set up IAM Role for Contact Form**:
+3. **Set up IAM Roles for Authentication**:
-   - Run the setup script: `./scripts/setup-amplify-iam.sh`
+   - For contact form: `./scripts/setup-amplify-iam.sh`
+   - For AppSync authentication: `./scripts/setup-appsync-iam.sh --api-id YOUR_API_ID`
-   - Follow the instructions to attach the role to your Amplify app
+   - Follow the instructions to attach the roles to your Amplify app
-   - Redeploy your app after attaching the role
+   - Redeploy your app after attaching the roles
+   - Set required environment variables in the Amplify Console

 ## Local Development